j-c-garciao/ares/README.md

 ## Executing _ares_

 Download and unzip the file [ares.IDE.zip](https://github.com/j-c-garciao/ares/blob/main/Distribution/ares.IDE.zip).
 The double-clik ob the the file **ares.IDE.jar**.
 Any comment, do not hesitate to contact me!
-[Go Contact section](#contact)
+[Go to Contact section](-contact)

 ## Contact